cyber-prophet/the-graph/pages/cyber-prophet extra 1%3A installing mac from 0.md

 	- `brew install --cask alacritty`
 	- To open the application 'Alacrity' for the first time - click on it's icon with right click and choose the 'open' button -
+- Configurate Alacritty
+	- to use nushell as default shell
+	- to change the size of fonts
 - In Alacritty
 	-
 	-